laboon/ebook/text/50_writing_testable_code.md

 When you find yourself having to work with legacy code, one of the most important things you can do is create some __pinning tests__.
 Pinning tests are automated tests, usually unit tests, which check for the existing behavior of the system.
 Note that the existing behavior is not always the expected, or correct, behavior!
 The goal of a pinning test is to simply see how the program reacts before you make any changes to it.
 Oftentimes, those weird, unexpected edge cases are actually used by users of the system.
 You do not want to unintentionally modify them when adding a feature, unless it is something that you have explicitly set out to do.
 Making unintentional changes to a program can be dangerous for yourself and for users of the program.

 When working with legacy code, you want to be very explicit about the features you are introducing and bugs you are fixing.
-It's very easy to start fixing every error you see,
+It's very easy to start fixing every error you see, but this can easily get you into trouble.
+You start forgetting what you came in to fix in the first place, you aren't focused on one thing, you make changes in massive clumps instead of the "one step at a time" pace you should be going.

-For myself, I like to keep a little text file open which has changes that I would like to make in the future, but are beyond the scope of what I am fixing at the moment.
+Personally, I like to keep a little text file open which has changes that I would like to make in the future, but are beyond the scope of what I am fixing at the moment.
 For example, I may be editing a class to add a new method.
 I note that there are numerous magic numbers in the file, which are not defined anywhere.
 I may make a note to refactor this class later.
 This doesn't mean that I won't use appropriate, well-named constants in the method that I have added.
 However, if I tried to fix everything in the file as I was going along, I may spend three times as long than if I just did the minimum of what I needed to do.

 Doing the minimum isn't normally considered a great way to go through life, but oftentimes when writing software it is.
 You want to make small changes to the codebase, little incremental steps, because large changes are fraught with hard-to-find errors.
 If you have a 10,000-line code change, and something goes wrong, trying to look through all of that will be a nightmare.
 However, let's say you make a thousand 10-line code changes.
 At each point, you can run all of the unit tests and see if the problem manifests itself.
 Tracking problems down via tiny steps is much easier than tracking it down in one giant commit.

 Additionally, doing the minimum can ensure that you are using your time wisely.
 It may not be worth your time to add documentation to every method in the class you're working on, especially if you don't think it will be modified again anytime in the near future.
-It's not that it's not a good idea, but perhaps that it is not a good prioritization of your time.
+It's not that it's not a good idea, but perhaps not a good prioritization of your time.
+Remember that you have a limited amount of time available not just on this Earth, but for completing a project.
+Spend too much time on the wrong things, and it doesn't get done.
+While it's an honorable drive to want to fix all of the problems you see in the codebase, the dirty little secret of the software industry is that there is all sorts of ugly code running behind the scenes, and most of the time, it works.
+Your favorite bank has thousands of GOTO statements in its transfer code.
+Your favorite three-letter government agency has hundreds of thousands of lines of code that not unit test has ever laid eyes (or mocks or stubs) on.
+It is okay to cry about the state of the world, but sometimes you just need to let it be.

 If possible, you want to start your search for code to modify by looking for __seams__.
 Seams are locations in code where you can modify _behavior_ without modifying _code_.
 This is probably easiest to see with examples.
 In this first method, there is no seam - there is no way to modify how the program behaves without modifying some code in the method.